HackYourFuture/angular/week1/README.md

 > Tutorial: [using Webpack to bundle](tutorialBundling.md) _estimated time: 2-4 hours_

 _Have any issues with these articles?
 Share your problem on the Slack channel.
 We can always improve the course material, but need your feedback!_

+TODO: Work in progres...

+TODO: Tutorial on TypeScript transpiler will follow (Daan, 15/02/2017)

+> Tutorial: TODO

 ### Reflective questions for Class 1:
 - If everything we write in ES6 can be converted to "old" JavaScript, what does that tell us about ES6?